Dans-labs/dariah/static/docs/about.md

 ![logo](/static/images/inkind_logo.png)

+##### Caution
+> This web application is in development.
+If you work in it and save stuff, it can be deleted later without notice.

 # What is the DARIAH contribution tool?

 This is a [system](/contrib) to assess the tools that have been contributed to the DARIAH infrastructure by its national members.